abwilf/Social-IQ-2.0-Challenge/baselines/README.md

 ## How to run the baselines on any qa_test/train/val.json file:

+1. You must need a ChatGPT key to use the ChatGPT baseline.
+Please set an environment variable CHATGPT_API=your_api_key.

-1. Update the sweep defined in the yml file with your own file paths:
+2. Update the sweep defined in the yml file with your own file paths:

 ```
 program: chatgpt_baseline.py